 Many of our patients choose to combine forehead and brow cosmetic surgeries with insurance-covered surgeries.
 For example, a common combination that patients will undergo is an insurance-covered brow surgery with a cosmetic upper eyelid blepharoplasty.
 Our oculofacial plastic specialists in Iowa can help you to navigate questions you may have at your consultation or clinic appointment.

 Where are forehead and brow surgeries in Iowa performed?

 Wolfe Eye Clinic oculofacial plastic surgeons perform forehead and brow surgeries at our state-of-the-art Wolfe Surgery Center in West Des Moines.
-Clinic visits and consultations are available at our Ames, Cedar Falls, Des Moines, Fort Dodge, Marshalltown and Ottumwa clinics and during your appointment, our oculofacial team will provide you information on your upcoming brow and forehead surgery.
+Clinic visits and consultations are available at our Ames, Cedar Falls, Des Moines, Fort Dodge, and Marshalltown clinics and during your appointment, our oculofacial team will provide you information on your upcoming brow and forehead surgery.